airspeed-velocity/asv/docs/source/using.rst

 This will put a tree of files in the ``html`` directory.
-This website can not be viewed directly from the local filesystem, since web browsers to not support AJAX requests to the local filesystem.
+This website can not be viewed directly from the local filesystem, since web browsers do not support AJAX requests to the local filesystem.
 Instead, **airspeed velocity** provides a simple static webserver that can be used to preview the website.
 Just run::